csinva/scattering-transform-experiments/README.md

 - *note*: actual weights have to be downloaded to be used
 - uses AlexNet code from: https://github.com/guerzh/tf_weights
 - uses scattering transform code from: https://github.com/tdeboissiere/DeepLearningImplementations

+# usage
+parameters - M, N, J, L=8 (hidden in filters_bank function)

+- M, N - size of images
+- J - number of scales (window size at any scale j: )
+- L - number of orientations